Services & Resources for Undergraduates

 This guide contains a listing of free or partially free e-book collections.

 Article databases available from the Library offer you the opportunity to find reliable information from respected newspapers, magazines and journals - all right from your computer, wherever you are.
 Many of the databases provide the full text of the articles, either in HTML or PDF format.
 We have the databases organized alphabetically or by subject to help you find the right one.

 NOTE: When off-campus, you will be prompted to log into the proxy server, which allows access from anywhere using your netID and password, just like your e-mail.
 If you have issues with logging into the proxy server, please check our Troubleshooting page for known issues.
 You may also want to consider using VPN (Virtual Private Network) in order to access campus and library services.
 Find all of the information about VPN on the iCIT website.

-If you have a particular periodical in mind, the Journal Holdings List contains holdings information on all of the magazines and journals the library has available, both in print and electronically.
+If you have a particular periodical in mind, the Journals tab on the Library's homepage allows you to search for magazines and journals the library has available, both in print and electronically.